bodrick/awesome/TOPICS.md

 ## copilot

-*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ the open-source autopilot for software development—bring the power of ChatGPT to VS Code and JetBrains
+*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Continue is an open-source autopilot for VS Code and JetBrains—the easiest way to code with any LLM
 *   [Bin-Huang/chatbox](https://github.com/Bin-Huang/chatbox) - Chatbox is a desktop app for multiple cutting-edge LLM models, available on Windows, Mac, Linux
 *   [microsoft/vscode-copilot-release](https://github.com/microsoft/vscode-copilot-release) - Feedback on GitHub Copilot Chat UX in Visual Studio Code.

 ## developer-tools

-*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ the open-source autopilot for software development—bring the power of ChatGPT to VS Code and JetBrains
+*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Continue is an open-source autopilot for VS Code and JetBrains—the easiest way to code with any LLM
 *   [gitbito/CLI](https://github.com/gitbito/CLI) - Bito CLI (Command Line Interface) provides a command line interface to the Bito AI chat functionality.
 Over time, CLI will add more functions and new command options to support complex automation and workflows.
 This is a very early Alpha version.
 We would love to get your feedback on the new features or improvements.
 *   [loft-sh/devpod](https://github.com/loft-sh/devpod) - Codespaces but open-source, client-only and unopinionated: Works with any IDE and lets you use any cloud, kubernetes or just localhost docker.
 *   [dfeneyrou/palanteer](https://github.com/dfeneyrou/palanteer) - Visual Python and C++ nanosecond profiler, logger, tests enabler